Beliavsky/Fortran-code-on-GitHub/README.md

 [SciFortran](https://github.com/QcmPlab/SciFortran): modules and routines for scientific calculations (*in a way* just like SciPy for Python), by QcmPlab

 ## Physics
+[exocross](https://github.com/Trovemaster/exocross): Fortran 2003 code to generate molecular cross-sections using line lists in the ExoMol format, by Trovemaster

 [VicsekSimulation](https://github.com/santinoacco/VicsekSimulation): Fortran & Python based simulation of a self-propelled particles system

 ## Quantum Chemistry and Electronic Structure